Home | Drug Offences

 One of the most severe drug offences is to import or export any controlled substance across the Canadian border.
 This includes Schedules I – VI, unlike some of the lesser drug charges.
 You do not have to personally import/export the substance; only cause the substance to be moved across the border.

-Fighting Drug Charges
+Fighting Drug Charges in Edmonton & Calgary

 Don't Delay.
-Call Today!
+Take Action and Call Us Today!

 The criminal justice system does not wait!
 If you have been charged with a drug offense, you must speak to a criminal defence lawyer immediately.
 We need adequate time to review the charges against you, perform a thorough investigation, and develop a solid case on your behalf.